Xavi (footballer, born 1980): 2008–2012: Sustained domestic and European success

 During the 2009–10 season, journalists increasingly noted Xavi's contribution to the Barcelona team.
 For example:

 Quite simply the best midfielder of modern football.
 It could even be argued that Xavi and Matthäus are the two best in this position in history.
 World class for several years now, it is the past three seasons in particular where the 30-year-old has been untouchable.
 Xavi's passing is up there with Michel Platini, he creates countless goals with genius through balls while virtually never relinquishing possession.

 In the 2009–10 season, Xavi again topped the assists table and provided both the assists in Barcelona's 2–0 victory against Real Madrid at the Santiago Bernabéu.
-Barcelona won the Liga title with a record 99 points, and Xavi was acclaimed Barcelona's second-best player in a season-long vote.
+Barcelona won the La Liga title with a record 99 points, and Xavi was acclaimed Barcelona's second-best player in a season-long vote.
 On 3 June 2010, Madrid-based newspaper Marca awarded him third place in the annual Trofeo Alfredo di Stéfano award for the best player in La Liga, behind Messi and Cristiano Ronaldo.